AdobeDocs/cc-libraries-api/src/pages/index.md

 # Creative Cloud Libraries API documentation

 Libraries are accessible across all of Adobe's tools and offer a powerful way to organize logos, colors, and other assets so they can be easily accessed and re-used.
-The Creative Cloud Libraries API lets you bring Libraries to your products and services.
+The Libraries API lets you bring Libraries to your products and services.

 <Resources slots="heading, links"/>